theskyinflames/sshexecutor/README.md

 # SSH Executor
-This is a service to execute commands to remote servers by ssh. **Included sudo commands !!!** In addition, it returns in its response the standard-output, as well as the standard-error for each executed command.
+This is a service to execute receipts (sequence of shell commands)  to remote servers by ssh. **Included sudo commands !!!** In addition, it returns in its response the standard-output, as well as the standard-error for each executed command.
 Every call to the service can launch so many commands as it's required.

 To make it work, **you don't need to install any agents in the target servers**.
 The only you have to do is create a user account in target servers.
 In addition, if the recipes you want to execute in these servers include sudo commands, this user account must have sudo privileges.
 Basically, Sudo privileges are required only if you want to execute a recipe that includes sudo commands.
 Done that, the service will use this user account to connect by SSH to the remote server, It also will be used to make the remote sudo if the executing command requires it.